Intranet: Privacy protection

 The European Union's General Data Protection Regulation went into effect May 2018.
+Since then, the protection of the privacy of employees, customers and other stakeholders (e.g. consultants) has become more and more a significant concern for most companies (at least, all those having an interest in markets and countries where regulations are in place to protect the privacy).

 Enterprise private network

 An enterprise private network is a computer network built by a business to interconnect its various company sites (such as production sites, offices and shops) in order to share computer resources.

 Beginning with the digitalisation of telecommunication networks, started in the 1970s in the US by AT&T, and propelled by the growth in computer systems availability and demands, enterprise networks have been built for decades without the need to append the term private to them.
-The networks were operated over telecommunication networks and, as for voice communications, a certain amount of security and secrecy was expected and delivered.
+The networks were operated over telecommunications networks and, as for voice communications, a certain amount of security and secrecy was expected and delivered.

 But with the Internet in the 1990s came a new type of network, virtual private networks, built over this public infrastructure, using encryption to protect the data traffic from eaves-dropping.
 So the enterprise networks are now commonly referred to as enterprise private networks in order to clarify that these are private networks, in contrast to public networks.